-To explain comprehensive care further means that my goal is to asses and monitor your current state of health and well-being (mind, body, and spirit) while concurrently offer holistic, preventative care addressing any shifts away from normal physiological progression of pregnancy and birth.
+To explain comprehensive care further means that my goal is to assess and monitor your current state of health and well-being (mind, body, and spirit) while concurrently offering holistic, preventative care addressing any shifts away from the normal physiological progression of pregnancy and birth.

 4. What is your favorite part of being a midwife?

 Well, selfishly, it speaks to a part of myself that longs to be in service to others, particularly during times of transformation.
 I get to be a part of evolution (on so many levels) and create safe spaces for people that truly value the deeply impactful, empowering experience that pregnancy and birth can be...
 I am committed to restoring birth to its honored, sacred place in our culture.

 5. Is being a midwife just focused on home births?

 No. It is not.
 While prenatal care and birth services are a huge component of our care, midwifery's scope includes doing woman care, preconception, family planning, and fertility counseling.
 Unfortunately, midwives practicing in Ohio are not able to practice to the fullest extent of their training.